By The Irrawaddy

 August 17, 2007

-The conference organizer told The Irrawaddy that Canadian members of parliament, officials from Foreign Affairs Canada, ambassadors to Canada, representatives of Canadian civil society organizations, representatives from Canadian Burmese communities and pro-democracy organizations in Canada will also attend the conference.
+The conference organizer told The Irrawaddy that Canadian members of parliament, officials from Foreign Affairs Canada, ambassadors to

 Conference organizers have sent appeal letters to Canadian officials to intervene.
 So far only two Burmese have been granted visa.

-Tin Maung Htoo, the conference organizer and executive director of Canadian Friends of Burma based in Ottawa, told The Irrawaddy that Canada’s visa application process is extremely inflexible and difficult.
+Tin Maung Htoo, the conference organizer and executive director of Canadian Friends of Burma based in

 The process is "unreasonably stringent for some applicants, in this case Burmese citizens and other citizens we invited," he said.
-"Even compared to the United States, Australia and European countries."
+"Even compared to the

-"This is very unfortunate and an apparent contradiction to what Canada proudly claims to be strong support of the Burmese democratic movement.”
+"This is very unfortunate and an apparent contradiction to what

 Canadian aid organizations such as Canada Fund and the Canadian International Development Agency support Burmese refugees and Burmese groups along the Thai-Burmese border.

-Last year, Dr Cynthia Maung, a Karen doctor who has won international humanitarian awards and was featured as an "Asia Hero" in Time magazine, was denied a visa at the Canadian embassy in America.
-Thanks to the intervention of Canada’s immigration minister, she was finally allowed in.
-Her Mae Tao clinic in Mae Sot receives assistance from CIDA.
+Last year, Dr Cynthia Maung, a Karen doctor who has won international humanitarian awards and was featured as an "Asia Hero" in Time magazine, was denied a visa at the Canadian embassy in

-According to Tin Maung Htoo, when Burmese applied for visas at Canadian embassies in Asia, a number of impolite incidents occurred.
+According to Tin Maung Htoo, when Burmese applied for visas at Canadian embassies in

-He said that he sent an appeal letter to Stockwell Day, the minister for public safety in Canada, on August 15.
+He said that he sent an appeal letter to Stockwell Day, the minister for public safety in

-Similar appeals and requests for intervention were also sent to Diane Finley, Canada’s minister for immigration and citizenship.
+Similar appeals and requests for intervention were also sent to Diane Finley,

 According to senior members of CFOB and Burmese who were not granted visas in the past, Canadian immigration officials have stated that visas could not be issued to an individual who lived in another country without lawful permission.
-It is considered too high of a risk for Canada to issue visas to such applicants.
+It is considered too high of a risk for

 Tin Maung Htoo’s said the incident has offended the applicants.
 He said the CFOB repeatedly assured the embassies that the applicants' expenses and return tickets were taken care of, but the embassy staffs did not take the assurances seriously.

-A CFOB member said Canadian immigration officials are concerned that Burmese who visit Canada will overstay in the country and won’t return to Burma or the countries where they are currently living.
+A CFOB member said Canadian immigration officials are concerned that Burmese who visit

 A Burmese activist who lives in Mae Sot said he did not want to complain about the visa restrictions.
 However, he felt that his rights were violated.